-I’ve been sober almost four and a half years.
-I don’t call myself alcoholic but for lack of a better word I used the term alcoholic in the title.
-I could say that I have “Alcohol Use Disorder” or AUD but those labels are both clinical and clumsy.
+I’ve been sober for almost four and a half years.
+I don’t call myself alcoholic but for lack of a better word I used the term alcoholic in the title of this article.
+I could say that I have “Alcohol Use Disorder” or AUD, but those labels are both clinical and clumsy.
 I don’t identify as an addict either.
 I was addicted to alcohol and I was addicted to nicotine.
 Both were killing me.
 Both were dumbing me down, numbing me out, shrouding my world in a grey cloud of dull and hopeless.
 I could not stop “using” either alcohol or nicotine for many frightened, guilty, frustrated years.
-Trying to stop, hoping to stop, wishing to stop, feeling resigned, giving up, trying again….that was definitely addiction.
+Trying to stop, hoping to stop, wishing to stop, feeling resigned, giving up, trying again….that was definitely an addiction.

-But I did stop finally and it stuck, and now that I am free I don’t identify as addict.
+But I did finally stop drinking and it stuck, and now that I am free I don’t identify as an addict.
 I’m not an alcoholic.
 I’m not suffering from AUD or any other disorder for that matter.
-I’m simply free.

 The interesting thing about the way people view sobriety is that most see it as a limitation or a prison of sorts.
-Most people consider the ability to drink as much as you want whenever you want to be freedom.
-Because drinking alcohol without consequence is the impossible ideal in our culture, there are scientific discoveries reported often that suggest a possibility that eventually there may be a pill, or a product, to help us drink without getting drunk, or help us get drunk without getting hungover, or help us use the drug without becoming addicted.
-The ultimate product to allow you to freely and safely consume the addictive product.
-Consumerism at it’s most vibrant.
+Most people consider the ability to drink as much as you want, whenever you want, to be freedom.
+And because drinking alcohol without consequence is the impossible ideal in our culture, there are scientific discoveries reported often that suggest a possibility that eventually there may be a pill, or a product, to help us drink without getting drunk, or help us get drunk without getting hungover, or help us use the drug without becoming addicted.

 “Do I want to drink again?”.